michelcrypt4d4mus/pdfalyzer/README.md

 # Contributing
+Contributions are welcome, just make sure:
+1. The test suite passes (run by typing `pytest`)
-Contributions are welcome, just open a pull request.
+1. You add a description of your changes to [the changelog](CHANGELOG.md) Before you open a pull request.

 If your pull request includes some `pytest` setup/unit testing you'll be my new favorite person.

 ### Testing
 Run tests by typing `pytest`.
-There's not much test coverage but at least it's something.
+Test coverage is relatively spartan but should throw failures if you really mess something up.